HyPhuPham/CS-2043_Uni_Schedule_Manage_Sys/README.md

 # Cs2043_group_project

-A JavaFX application that allows students to search and view course offerings.
+A JavaFX application that allows student registration for courses.
+Offers both Student users and Admin users.
 Developed as part of CS2043: Intro to Software Engineering.

 ### Project Overview